dchelimsky/stubble/README.markdown

 ## SYNOPSIS:

-    By default, ezormocks are findable, and savable.
+    By default, stubble models are findable, and savable.

     The following examples will both pass if the controller's update action uses #find with any of: